whuang288alex/video_feature_extraction/configs/README.md

 - side_size: This is the size that the shorter side of the input video will be resized to

+- crop:

-- crop: For most models, you can choose between "three_crops" and "center".
-For c3d, you can choose between "center", "five_crops", and "ten_crops"
+  - For most models, you can choose between "three_crops" and "center".

+  - For c3d, you can choose between "center", "five_crops", and "ten_crops".

+  - For slowfast, there is no need to crop.

 - crop_size: the size of the crop mentioned above.